Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 `InnoDB` multiversion concurrency control (MVCC) treats secondary indexes differently than clustered indexes.
 Records in a clustered index are updated in-place, and their hidden system columns point undo log entries from which earlier versions of records can be reconstructed.
 Unlike clustered index records, secondary index records do not contain hidden system columns nor are they updated in-place.

-When a secondary index column is updated, old secondary index records are delete-marked, new records are inserted, and delete-marked records are eventually purged.
-When a secondary index record is delete-marked or the secondary index page is updated by a newer transaction, `InnoDB` looks up the database record in the clustered index.
-In the clustered index, the record's `DB_TRX_ID` is checked, and the correct version of the record is retrieved from the undo log if the record was modified after the reading transaction was initiated.
+When a secondary index column is updated, old secondary index records are delete-marked, new records are inserted, and delete-marked records are eventually purged. **When a secondary index record is delete-marked or the secondary index page is updated by a newer transaction, `InnoDB` looks up the database record in the clustered index.** In the clustered index, the record's `DB_TRX_ID` is checked, and the correct version of the record is retrieved from the undo log if the record was modified after the reading transaction was initiated.

-If a secondary index record is marked for deletion or the secondary index page is updated by a newer transaction, the [covering index](/docs/CS/DB/MySQL/Transaction.md?id=covering_index) technique is not used.
+- If a secondary index record is marked for deletion or the secondary index page is updated by a newer transaction, the [covering index](/docs/CS/DB/MySQL/Transaction.md?id=covering_index) technique is not used.
 Instead of returning values from the index structure, `InnoDB` looks up the record in the clustered index.

-However, if the [index condition pushdown (ICP)](/docs/CS/DB/MySQL/Optimization.md?id=Index_Condition_Pushdown_Optimization) optimization is enabled, and parts of the `WHERE` condition can be evaluated using only fields from the index, the MySQL server still pushes this part of the `WHERE` condition down to the storage engine where it is evaluated using the index.
-If no matching records are found, the clustered index lookup is avoided.
-If matching records are found, even among delete-marked records, `InnoDB` looks up the record in the clustered index.
+- If the [index condition pushdown (ICP)](/docs/CS/DB/MySQL/Optimization.md?id=Index_Condition_Pushdown_Optimization) optimization is enabled, and parts of the `WHERE` condition can be evaluated using only fields from the index, the MySQL server still pushes this part of the `WHERE` condition down to the storage engine where it is evaluated using the index.
+    - If no matching records are found, the clustered index lookup is avoided.
+    - If matching records are found, even among delete-marked records, `InnoDB` looks up the record in the clustered index.

 ### Source Code